Layer 05 — Fan Relationship System

 Premium Content

 Behind-the-scenes, athlete content, archive access, exclusive features.
-Content so valuable that fans pay for it — when positioned correctly and timed via Engagement-System timed.
+Content becomes valuable enough to pay for when it is positioned correctly and timed through a fan engagement system.

 Digital Products